A7medAbdien/Notes/README.md

 </group>
 ```

-## 64. use buttons to get an affect form anther model/ lunch wizard form a button
+## 64. use buttons to get an affect form another model/ lunch wizard form a button

 in custom_addons\hospital\views\appointment_view.xml